Blog

 If you read AI-generated answers closely, they rarely sound like they came from one place.
 One paragraph feels like a formal definition, the next sounds like a blog explanation, and the closing reads like a casual summary.
 However, it is not accidental.
 It is a direct clue into how modern AI systems work.

-AI models do not recall a single page or source when answering a question, and this is exactly why Large Language Model SEO (LLM SEO) is becoming a serious visibility discipline.
+AI models do not recall a single page or source when answering a question.
 They construct responses by pulling fragments from multiple places and assembling them into one coherent output.
-What you see on the screen is not retrieval but rather a synthesis.
-This synthesis occurs only after a long internal process that remains invisible to the user.

 This is the most crucial shift to understand.
 The decision to include or exclude information happens before the answer exists.
 Once something is dropped at this stage, it never appears in the final output.